Sir Francis Blake, 1st Baronet, of Tillmouth Park: Career

 He was sometime chairman of the Northumberland County Council.

 Blake demolished the family house at Tillmouth and replaced it with a grand mansion in 1882 using in the process large quantities of masonry from the unfinished and abandoned project that was Twizell Castle.

-He married on 14 December 1886, Selina Colquhoun, daughter of James Cleland Burns of Glenlee, Hamilton, South Lanarkshire, and was succeeded in the Baronetcy by their son Francis.
+On 14 December 1886, he married Selina Colquhoun (daughter of James Cleland Burns of Glenlee, Hamilton, South Lanarkshire), and was succeeded in the Baronetcy by their son Francis.